LKQ Co. (NASDAQ:LKQ) to Issue $0.30 Quarterly Dividend

 LKQ Co.
-(NASDAQ:LKQ – Get Free Report) declared a quarterly dividend on Monday, April 22nd, RTT News reports.
-Stockholders of record on Thursday, May 16th will be given a dividend of 0.30 per share by the auto parts company on Thursday, May 30th.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 2.88%.
+(NASDAQ:LKQ – Get Free Report) announced a quarterly dividend on Monday, April 22nd, RTT News reports.
+Shareholders of record on Thursday, May 16th will be given a dividend of 0.30 per share by the auto parts company on Thursday, May 30th.
+This represents a $1.20 annualized dividend and a yield of 2.87%.
 The ex-dividend date of this dividend is Wednesday, May 15th.

-LKQ has a payout ratio of 26.8% indicating that its dividend is sufficiently covered by earnings.
-Equities research analysts expect LKQ to earn $4.49 per share next year, which means the company should continue to be able to cover its $1.20 annual dividend with an expected future payout ratio of 26.7%.
+LKQ has a payout ratio of 26.8% meaning its dividend is sufficiently covered by earnings.
+Research analysts expect LKQ to earn $4.49 per share next year, which means the company should continue to be able to cover its $1.20 annual dividend with an expected future payout ratio of 26.7%.

-A number of research analysts have recently weighed in on the stock.
-JPMorgan Chase & Co. cut their price target on shares of LKQ from $65.00 to $63.00 and set an “overweight” rating on the stock in a report on Thursday, January 25th.
-Roth Mkm reiterated a “buy” rating and issued a $65.00 target price on shares of LKQ in a research note on Tuesday.
-Stifel Nicolaus reiterated a “buy” rating and issued a $66.00 target price on shares of LKQ in a research note on Tuesday, April 9th.
-Robert W. Baird lowered their target price on shares of LKQ from $58.00 to $54.00 and set an “outperform” rating on the stock in a research note on Wednesday.
-Finally, StockNews.com lowered shares of LKQ from a “buy” rating to a “hold” rating in a research note on Friday, February 23rd.
-One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $61.60.
+Several analysts recently issued reports on LKQ shares.
+Barrington Research reiterated an “outperform” rating and set a $60.00 target price on shares of LKQ in a report on Friday, April 19th.
+Robert W. Baird dropped their price objective on LKQ from $58.00 to $54.00 and set an “outperform” rating on the stock in a research note on Wednesday.
+StockNews.com cut shares of LKQ from a “buy” rating to a “hold” rating in a research note on Friday, February 23rd.
+Stifel Nicolaus restated a “buy” rating and set a $66.00 target price on shares of LKQ in a report on Tuesday, April 9th.
+Finally, Roth Mkm reiterated a “buy” rating and issued a $65.00 price target on shares of LKQ in a research note on Tuesday.
+One research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
+Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus target price of $61.60.

-In other LKQ news, CEO Dominick P. Zarcone sold 200,000 shares of the firm’s stock in a transaction on Friday, March 1st.
-The shares were sold at an average price of $51.97, for a total value of $10,394,000.00.
-Following the sale, the chief executive officer now directly owns 386,522 shares in the company, valued at approximately $20,087,548.34.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Company insiders own 0.45% of the company’s stock.
+In related news, CEO Dominick P. Zarcone sold 200,000 shares of the business’s stock in a transaction that occurred on Friday, March 1st.
+The stock was sold at an average price of $51.97, for a total transaction of $10,394,000.00.
+Following the transaction, the chief executive officer now directly owns 386,522 shares of the company’s stock, valued at approximately $20,087,548.34.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Insiders own 0.45% of the company’s stock.

 About LKQ